wiseman-timelord/Chat-Gradio-Gguf/README.md

 ## Ideas - Not to be implemented currently.
 - **Dual-Model Support**: Load two models simultaneously—one for chat and one for code generation.
 The chat model would act as an agent, sending prompts to the code model and integrating responses into the chat log.
   - Example Workflow: 1.
 Chat model requries code, so it sends a prompt to the code model with requirements and appropriate snippets.
 2. Code model generates/updates code and sends it back.
 3. Chat model reviews and integrates the response to the appropriate script(s), and saves the relevant script(s).
+This would also require setting a second model for code, and possibly some kind of, `Chat, Chat-Code, Code`, type of switch in the chat page, to select mode of operation, and it would detect changes in the switch, and load appropriate models. `Chat` would be normal chat to chat model, `Chat-Code` would be using the chat model to form improved prompts to send to the code model, while for the chat model to then be acting appropriately, essentially the code model would become an agent under the control of the code model, and the `Code` mode would be chatting with only the code model.
   - Verbose Clear Concise Printed Notifications for all stages of model interaction/json handling: `Sending Prompt to Code Model...`, `Generating Code for Chat Model...`, `Response Received from Code Model...`.

 ## License